3v0k4/degem/README.md

 <p></p>

-Find unused gems in your bundle (ie, an app with a `Gemfile` or a gem with both a `Gemfile` and a gemspec).
+Find unused gems in the Ruby bundle (ie, an app with a `Gemfile` or a gem with both a `Gemfile` and a gemspec).

 Notice that, given the dynamic nature of Ruby, it's not possible to identify unused gems with confidence.